METALS-Nickel leads metal prices higher as China party meeting looms

 “Nickel once again led the sector higher, as an ongoing curb on Chinese output continues to support prices,” ANZ said in a note.
 “However demand also remains strong, particularly from the alloys industries.”

-Copper was also underpinned by Chinese data showing monthly imports rose by 50,000 tonnes in September to 430,000 tonnes, the highest since March.

-* LONDON NICKEL: Three-month nickel on the London Metal Exchange climbed 0.8 percent to a one-month high of $11,487.50 a tonne by 0700 GMT, extending a 2.3-percent rise from the previous session.
+* LONDON NICKEL: Three-month nickel on the London Metal Exchange was up 0.2 percent at $11,420 a tonne by 0100 GMT, extending a 2.3-percent rise from the previous session.

 * PARTY MEETING OUTCOME: Many metals market participants are awaiting the outcome of China’s Communist Party congress next week, Capital Economics analyst Caroline Bain said, for an indication of broader policy initiatives and their implications for metals demand.

-* COPPER PRICES: Three-month LME copper was little changed $6,878 a tonne, after hitting an intraday one-month peak of $6,903 overnight.
-ShFE copper climbed just under 1 percent.
+* COPPER PRICES: Three-month LME copper was flat at $6,887 a tonne, after hitting an intraday one-month peak of $6,903 overnight.
+ShFE copper climbed more than 1 percent at the open.

+* COPPER STOCKS: Stocks of copper in LME warehouses MCU-STOCKS fell by another 1,025 tonnes, exchange data showed on Thursday.
+They are now down 9 percent from mid-September’s two-month peak.

 * CHINA COAL MINES SHUT: China’s Hebei province has ordered two big coal producers to shut a total of 59 mines during a key Communist Party gathering in Beijing later this month, state-run China Coal News reported on Thursday.